after browsing around I could not find any answer to my issue.

 My problem is that 1 out of 5 times, the OpenDevice fails when I run my application.
 I have workaround to call it until it succeeds and it never goes beyond 3 or 4 tries.

 By monitoring the serial port with Portmon I noticed that:

 1) when running the application in debug mode from Visual studio the Com port is open from my process (MyApplication.EXE)

-2) when running from windows the Com port communication belongs to windows print spooler service (spoolsv.exe) but Portmon also tracks an open command from MyApplication.EXE and here the collision happens: I'm suprised to see that the main communication from
+2) when running from command line the Com port communication belongs to windows print spooler service (spoolsv.exe) but Portmon also tracks an open command from MyApplication.EXE and here the collision happens: I'm suprised to see that the main communication

-3) the demo software from the supplier uses the same DLL but it is written in C++ and when I run it, spoolsv.exe does not show up (and open port never fails!)
+3) the demo software from the supplier uses the same DLL but it is written in C++ and when I run it spoolsv.exe does not show up

 View Complete Post